-Figure 12 Waste Exports from West Berkshire by Site Category
+Figure 12 Waste Exports from West Berkshire by Site Category (Source: EA WDI, 2019)

-Table 21 show the volumes of waste arising in West Berkshire by both waste stream and facility type.
-Table 22 shows the key destinations (by Waste Planning Authority) of the waste arisings.
+Table 21 Volume of Waste Arising by Waste Stream and Facility Type show the volumes of waste arising in West Berkshire by both waste stream and facility type.

+Table shows the key destinations (by Waste Planning Authority) of the waste arisings.
+Data from the WDI (2019)